 Why is rolling trades essential

-We are rolling a trade to take profits or when the market is moving against your position.
+Why does a trader want to rolling trades?
+You have sold an option an received option premium.
+You roll a trade to either take profits or when the market is moving against your position.
 Rolling a trade is one way to manage a winning or losing position.
 What does it mean to roll a trade.
 It is simultaneously closing our existing position and open a new one.
 You may want to change the strike, duration, or both.
 I learned from tastytrade, to look at rolling as a defensive tactic and roll for duration to “keep the dream alive”.
 We will only roll if our assumption is still the same.
 If my assumption has changed, I rather close our position.
 When it is a defined risk spread I leave it open and let the probabilities play out.